francisdiasbr/francisdiasbr/README.md

 </details>

 <details>
-<summary>🎬 The Movie Search (a complete cockpit to organize your passion for cinema - favorite, learn from IMDb about the movie, watch the movie, listen to movie soundtrack on Spotify)</summary>
+<summary>🎬 The Movie Search (a complete cockpit to organize and publish to the world your passion for cinema - favorite, learn from IMDb about the movie, watch the movie, listen to movie soundtrack on Spotify)</summary>
 <br/>
 (with Langchain)
 <br/>